noahlevenson/stealing-ur-feelings/readme.md

 Using a combination of AR, filmed content, and interactive game mechanics, we'll reveal the science of machine learning-based facial feature tracking, demystify the algorithms that determine if you're happy or sad, and reveal the tech bros' plans to get filthy rich -- and rig the game against you -- by correlating your emotions with your geographic location.

-Along the way, we'll interview a diverse group of experts -- including AI researchers, technology ethicists, disaffected computer scientists and whistleblowing investigative journalists.
+Along the way, we'll interview a diverse group of experts -- including AI researchers, technology ethicists, disaffected computer scientists, and whistleblowing investigative journalists.

 Set against the backdrop of Cambridge Analytica and the digital privacy scandals rocking today's news, *Stealing Ur Feelings* is a fast, fun, dizzying trip through our brand new AI-governed surveillance state...